 Fort Collins, CO 80525

 CEEB Code: 060-598

-Teachers at Ridgeview are hired based on their mastery of academic disciplines in the liberal arts and sciences, and certification is not required.
-Currently, more than half of the high school teachers have a master's degree or higher, and eleven have taught at the college level.
+Faculty Profile: There are currently 43 full- and part-time high school teachers at Ridgeview.
+Teachers at Ridgeview are hired based on their mastery of academic disciplines in the liberal arts and sciences; certification is not required.
+Currently, over two thirds of the high school teachers have a Master's degree or Phd, and fifteen have taught at the college level.

-Courses: All core courses (i.e. literature, history, science, and mathematics), except for a few remedial courses, are taught at the honors level.
+Courses: The majority of core courses (literature, history, science, and mathematics) are taught at the honors level.
 Humanities courses employ Socratic discussion.

-Scheduling: Most classes meet every day for 45-50 minutes or for 5 of every 6 days, with one 95-100 minute period and four 45-50 minute periods, for 5 credit hrs./semester.
+Scheduling: Most classes meet every day for 45 minutes for 5 of every 6 days, with one 90 minute period and four 45 minute periods, for 5 credit hours per semester.